Tracing masses of ground-state light-quark mesons: Prologue

 Spectroscopy is basic to exposing the character of Nature's fundamental forces, e.g.: the hydrogen atom spectrum is intimately connected with the development of quantum mechanics and quantum electrodynamics; and cataloguing the surfeit of hadrons -- the pion- and proton-like particles, initially supposed to be elementary -- led to the notion of quarks, with their fractional electric charge, and ultimately to quantum chromodynamics (QCD), the strongly-interacting piece of the Standard Model.

 QCD is peculiar owing to the empirical fact of \emph{confinement}; namely, whilst it is formulated in terms of quarks and gluons, which carry the color quantum number, these degrees of freedom have never been directly observed.
-Determination of the spectrum of color-singlet hadrons is therefore one of the few ways by which to elucidate the long-range behavior of the interaction between quarks and gluons, and thereby grasp the essence of Nature's sole \emph{confining} force.
+Determination of the spectrum of color-singlet hadrons is therefore one of the few ways by which to elucidate the long-range behavior of the interaction between quarks and gluons, and thereby grasp the essence of Nature's sole confining force.
 It might thus be surprising that more than thirty years after the discovery of the first light-quark meson with mass greater than 1\,GeV, there is no reliable, symmetry-preserving computation of the ground-state spectrum of light-quark mesons.
 This is particularly disturbing given the importance of spectroscopy at next-generation hadron physics facilities \cite{Carman:2005ps}.

-Much is misapprehended about confinement.
-We observe therefore that the static potential measured in lattice-QCD simulations is not related in any known way to the question of light-quark confinement.
+Confinement is much misapprehended.
+We therefore remark that the static potential measured in lattice-QCD simulations is not related in any known way to the puzzle of light-quark confinement.
 Light-quark creation and annihilation effects are fundamentally nonperturbative.
 It is thus impossible in principle to compute a potential between light quarks.
-Alternatively, arguments relating confinement to the analytic properties of QCD's Schwinger functions have been presented \cite{Roberts:2007ji}, from which perspective the question of light-quark confinement may be translated into the challenge of charting the infrared behavior of QCD's \emph{universal} $\beta$-function.
-Solving this problem is a basic goal of modern physics.
+Alternatively, arguments relating confinement to the analytic properties of QCD's Schwinger functions have been presented \cite{Krein:1990sf,Roberts:2007ji}, from which perspective the question of light-quark confinement may be translated into the challenge of charting the infrared behavior of QCD's \emph{universal} $\beta$-function.
+Solving this problem is a basic goal of modern physics, which can be addressed in any framework that enables the nonperturbative evaluation of renormalization constants.

 The light-hadron spectrum has challenged lattice-QCD since its formulation almost forty years ago \cite{Wilson:2004de}.
 The approach involves a range of systematic errors, amongst which explicit chiral symmetry breaking is particularly damaging to studies of light-quark systems.
 It has only recently become possible to tame these errors and reproduce the mass and width of the $\rho$-meson \cite{Durr:2008zz}.
 However, in connection with more massive light-quark mesons, available results are much affected by lattice artifacts \cite{Dudek:2010wm,Engel:2010my}.